TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-for-logged-out-users/README.md

-# Webauthn flow for external idp users
+# Webauthn flow for logged out users

 Users that are authenticated with a non Transmit IDP before registering credentials.